simc/auto_size_text/README.md

 ### syncGroup

 You can synchronize the font size of multiple `AutoSizeText`s.
 They will all fit their boundaries but all `AutoSizeText`s in the same group have the same size.
-That means they all adjust to the group member with the smallest effective font size.
+That means they adjust to the group member with the smallest effective font size.

 **Note:** If a `AutoSizeText` cannot adjust because of constraints like `minFontSize`, it won't have the same size as the other group members.